Geneseo Central School District

+It has two schools: Geneseo Elementary School and Geneseo Middle/High School.

 Description

 The classrooms and library include computers.
 The school campus consists of three adjoining buildings and has a 600-seat auditorium, two gymnasiums, a pool, and a lighted playing field for track, football and soccer.
 A new entryway and lobby were added in 2006 as part of a 9.9 million dollar renovation project.
 The project also provided upgraded heating, ventilation and air conditioning, new lights, ceilings and floors.
 High school science classrooms were also reconstructed and modernized during this project.
 All classrooms are equipped with a digital projector and most rooms have an interactive whiteboard.

 Grades K-5 enroll about 400 students.
-The middle school/high school houses grades 6-12.
+The middle school/high school houses grades 6–12.
 Grades 6-12 contain about 500 students.
 The district currently has 178 staff members.
 The elementary school and high school have 76 staff members each.